abdulkayyummuttaki/RockbusterStealth-LLC/README.md

 ## Approach to the problem

-1. Understanding the data
+#### 1. Understanding the data

 • Extracting entity relationship diagram and creating a first draft of a data dictionary.
 • Answer some basic business questions using SQL.
 • Creating EDA using SQL ordering, limiting, and grouping data
 • Extracting entity relationship diagram and creating a first draft of a data dictionary.
 • Answer some basic business questions using SQL.
 • Creating EDA using SQL ordering, limiting, and grouping data

+#### 2. Data Cleaning deriving more columns

+   • Identifying and namely duplicate, non-uniform, incorrect, and missing data and cleaning the data using a view
+   • Preparing data for analysis by profiling and cleaning the data.
+   • Deriving more additional columns using SQL group clause.

+#### 3.Preparing for the business queries
+• Creating a flat file for analysis using join queries.
+• Writing subqueries to answer complex business questions
+• Using CTE to create complex queries.
+• Evaluate the query performance and understand the DPA model.

+#### 4. Storytelling
+• Using flat data sheets from analytics queries upload to the tableau.
+• Preparing visualisations using Tableau.
+• Creating presentations of findings using Excel.

+## Queries

 ### Actor
 Total Number of Actors	SELECT COUNT(1) FROM ACTOR
 200

 ### Countries
-Total number of countries where Rockbuster customer are available
+Total number of countries where Rockbuster customers are available

 "WITH aggregate_customer_amount_cte (customer_id, first_name, last_name, city, country, amount )
 AS